nickrobison/nickrobison-www/tmpl/about.md

+My name is Nick Robison, I'm an engineer with the [United States Digital Service](https://usds.gov).

+I spend most of my time working on data access projects and modernization efforts within the US Medicare system.

-My name is Nick Robison, I'm a PhD candidate in Biomedical and Health Informatics at the University of Washington.
+Previously, I was a grduate student in Biomedical and Health Informatics at the University of Washington.

-I spent most of my time working with spatio-temporal data in public health research.
-I'm primarily focused on developing new data management techniques for complex, historical spatial data.
-Which is the subject of my dissertation.
+My research was focused on developing new data management techniques for complex, historical spatial data, primarily in the context of global health and disease survaillance.

 I also spend a lot of time toying with a variety of technologies from geospatial analysis, to high performance computing.